 Paul’s authority was certainly no self-seeking bossiness.
 The Corinthians are ‘the seal of [his] apostleship’, 1 Cor 9:1f; he admonishes them as their ‘father’, 1 Cor, 4:14-16; and it was from him that they heard the good news of salvation, 1 Cor 15:1f.

-By the will of God – Paul was not self-appointed as an apostle.
+Paul was an apostle ‘by the will of God’.
+He was not self-appointed.
 Nor was he made an apostle ‘by popular election, nor by consecration by those who were apostles before him; but by immediate appointment from God.’
 (Hodge) So it is with all Christian ministries: we must consult God’s will, take counsel from wise and senior brethren, and only then consult our own preferences and wishes.
 Acts 15:28 – “It seemed good to the Holy Spirit and to us”.
 Indeed, Paul will go on to insists that the Corinthians were what they were because of God’s call.
 There is no room for boastfulness: every good things that they have comes from God.

 Sosthenes – It is possible this is the same person who had been ruler of a synagogue in Corinth but was converted under Paul’s ministry, Acts 18:17-18.
 If he was known to the Corinthians, this would explain why Paul refers to him as ‘the brother’ and why he is mentioned by name without (apparently) any further input into the letter.